mcosovic/JuliaGrid.jl/docs/src/manual/badDataAnalysis.md

 ---

 ##### PMU State Estimation
 In general, the procedures for AC state estimation also apply to PMU state estimation.
-Let us highlight some specific aspects of this estimation type.
+Highlight some specific aspects of this estimation type.
 First, new phasor measurements are added to the system, and the WLS estimator is obtained using PMU data only:
 ```@example ACSEWLS
 addPmu!(monitoring; label = "PMU 3", from = "Branch 1", magnitude = 0.73, angle = 0.35)
 addPmu!(monitoring; label = "PMU 4", bus = "Bus 1", magnitude = 1.0, angle = 0.01)